 In brief: Yes, that is what God says.
 But so often, even as Christians, we can struggle to understand why.
 If our intuitions and instincts aren’t steeped in a biblical worldview, then God’s design for sexuality may seem arbitrary and restrictive.
 And so the goal for our class today is to examine the Bible’s positive vision for sexuality.
 This is part of our core seminar on biblical manhood and womanhood because being made male and female means that we are sexual creatures.
 We not only have a God-given gender; we are made with the capability to engage in sex.
 Sexuality is good!
 It’s part of God’s glorious design.
 But that means it is a gift to be received as God intends, rather than something to use according to our own terms.

-Today, we’re not so much going to look at individual laws or commands on sex.
+Today, we’re not so much going to focus on individual laws or commands on sex.
 Instead, our class today is going to take a step back, take in the whole biblical vista, and try to explain why such commands make sense.
 We’ll examine God’s original design for sex and marriage.
 We’ll look at Jesus and the abundant life he lived as an unmarried man.
 We’ll look at his teaching about abstaining from sex and marriage for the sake of his kingdom.
 Then, with all of that in mind, we’ll consider same-sex attraction as a case study for how this biblical vision for sexuality speaks to the brokenness of our sexual condition.
-Through it all, my prayer is that we would see that God actually values sex higher than this world does.
+Through it all, my prayer is that we would see that God actually values sex more highly than this world does.
 May we come to see the beauty and goodness of God’s design for sexuality.

-So let’s start at the beginning: I. God’s Design for Marriage & Sex
+So let’s start at the beginning: II.
+God’s Design for Marriage & Sex

 Turn with me to Genesis 1:27-28.
 So God created man in his own image, in the image of God he created him; male and female he created them.
 And God blessed them.
 And God said to them, “Be fruitful and multiply and fill the earth and subdue it.”
 Here we see sexual complementarity – male and female he created them.
 And we see procreation: God’s command to be fruitful and multiply.

 Turn to Genesis 2, and we discover that these things are linked.
 God creates Adam first, and says it is not good for Adam to be alone in 2:18.
 By himself, Adam isn’t able to be fruitful and multiply.
 And no suitable helper is found for him among the animals!
 Pick it up with me in verse 22: And the rib that the LORD God had taken from the man he made into a woman and brought her to the man.
 23 Then the man said, “This at last is bone of my bones and flesh of my flesh; she shall be called Woman, because she was taken out of Man.”
 Therefore a man shall leave his father and his mother and hold fast to his wife, and they shall become one flesh.
 25 And the man and his wife were both naked and were not ashamed.